Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 5 Juli 2025 06.25.49 UTC
+- WIB: Sabtu, 5 Juli 2025 09.07.54 UTC
-- WITA: Sabtu, 5 Juli 2025 07.25.49 UTC
+- WITA: Sabtu, 5 Juli 2025 10.07.54 UTC
-- WIT: Sabtu, 5 Juli 2025 08.25.49 UTC
+- WIT: Sabtu, 5 Juli 2025 11.07.54 UTC

 Kutipan Inspiratif:
-"He who controls the past controls the future.
-He who controls the present controls the past."
+"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."

-Kategori: inspirational
+Kategori: success